gregrickaby/nextjs-wordpress/README.md

 ### Do I have to use @wordpress/env?

 Nah, you can use any WordPress environment you want.
-I've tested with Local and Dreamhost and both work fine.
+I've tested with LocalWP and Dreamhost and both work fine.
 Using [@wordpress/env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) is just a convient way to shared and automate the setup process.

-Follow [the Manual Setup documentation](https://github.com/gregrickaby/nextjs-wordpress/blob/main/apps/docs/setup.md#manual-setup-nextjs) to turn any WordPress environment into a headless one.
+⚠️ If you choose not to use [@wordpress/env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/), you'll need to to do quite a bit of manual setup as well as update some of the scripts in the `package.json` file.

 ---

 ### Why Mantine and not Tailwind, MUI, or \_\_\_\_?

-I preferred not to create or maintain complex UI components such as forms, notifications, dropdowns, and so on.
+I did not want to create or maintain complex UI components such as forms, notifications, dropdowns, and so on.
 The reason for this is explained in more detail in [this discussion](https://github.com/gregrickaby/nextjs-wordpress/discussions/76#discussioncomment-5203206).

 ---